NataliyaAZ/Python-Live-Project/README.md

 #### 1. User Profile Image in Navigation Bar

-Once users create their accounts on the website the user profiles created too.
-The users then can upload their profile images and the image should appear in navigation bar.
+Once users create their accounts the user profile created authomatically as well.
+The users then can upload their profile images and the image would appear in the navigation bar.

 models.py
 ~~~